lihaoyi/macropy/readme.md

 Case classes provide a lot of functionality to the user, but come with their own set of limitations:

 - **No class members**: a consequence of the [body initializer](#body-initializer), you cannot assign class variables in the body of a class via the `foo = ...` syntax.
 However, `@static` and `@class` methods work fine
-- **Restricted inheritance**: A case class only inherits from `macropy.macros.adt.CaseClass`, as well as any case classes it is lexically scoped within.
+- **Restricted inheritance**: A case class only inherits from `macropy.macros.case_classes.CaseClass`, as well as any case classes it is lexically scoped within.
 There is no way to express any other form of inheritance
 - **__slots__**: case classes get `__slots__` declarations by default.
 Thus you cannot assign ad-hoc members which are not defined in the class signature (the `class Point(x, y)` line).

 -------------------------------------------------------------------------------